fernando-espinosa-clip/Score-Calculator/README.md

 4. Open your browser at `http://localhost:3000` to see the application in action.

+## Performance Analysis

+This repository includes a GitHub Action that automatically analyzes the performance of your application when a pull request is created.
+It injects an `access_token` cookie before each evaluation and provides a summary of the results as a comment on the pull request.

+For more information, see [Performance Analysis Documentation](PERFORMANCE_ANALYSIS.md).

 ## Contributions

 Contributions are welcome!
 If you find any issues or have improvements in mind, feel free to open an [Issue](https://github.com/your-user/Score-Calculator/issues) or submit a pull request.